inoutglobal/fusionpbxwilcardautomation/README.md

 3- Fusion has a script that issues LetsEncrypt SSL and TLS certificates for wildcard domains.
 However, it is a manual process where an interaction with the Name Server DNS must occur, introducing a TXT entry with a predetermined value in the challenge process.
 The process must be carried out manually every 3 months.
 The management of this is not that good.

 4-This procedure takes into account that PowerDNS is used with Fusion domain name resolution DNS.
-But it can be used for other solutions that provide an API.
+But it can be used for other DNS name server solutions that exposes an API.
 Just adapt the script to the environment.

 ## STEPS: